crazyurus/aigc-detector/README.md

 ## Develop

-You need to execute 'npm link' to create a local debugging cli tool, and then you can use `aigc-detector-dev` for debugging.
+You need to execute `npm link` to create a local debugging cli tool, and then you can use `aigc-detector-dev` for debugging.
 For example:

 ```sh
 $ aigc-detector-dev config